StelTheo73/thesis-docs/chapter-3/3-game-categories.md

 Games focused on puzzle solving that do not belong to any of the subgenres described above.

 ## Category #3: Mid-Core
+Mid-Core category contains four genres.

 ### Genre #3.1: Shooter
+These games are focused on shooting targets from either a first or third person perspective.
+They often offer a Player-Versus-Player (PVP) gameplay.

+#### Battle Royale
+This subgenre includes both first-person and third-person shooter games with Battle Royale mechanics, such as shrinking areas, corpse scavenging and last team/player standing victory.

+#### Classic FPS/TPS
+Includes first-person shooter games that emphasize on PVP and team gameplay.

+#### Sniper
+These are shooters that use a single-player sniper theme, emphasizing a less direct approach to combat, often encouraging players to use stealth and keep their distance from the battlefield.

+#### Tactical Shooter
+Games where players control tanks, robots or other vessels from a third-person point of view.
+They emphasize on PVP and team gameplay.

 ### Genre #3.2: Card Games
+This genre has only one subgenre.

+#### Card Battler
+In these games, players have or create a deck of cards and battle other players.
+They emphasize on PVP and card collecting aspects.

 ### Genre #3.3: Role Playing Games (RPG)
+These are games where you control and develop some characters and defeat enemies to progress in the game.

+#### Action
+These games incorporate elements of [adventure](#adventure-subgenre) games.
+Players have direct control over characters' movement and use of skills.

+#### Fighting
+This subgenre includes games where players control an on-screen character and engages real-time one-on-one close combat.
+The fights take place in a closed arena setting.

+#### Massive Multiplayer Online RPG (MMORPG)
+These games are capable of supporting large numbers of players simultaneously, in the same open world.

+#### Turn-Based
+In these games you form and develop a team of characters to fight enemies in a turn-based setting.

+#### Puzzle
+This subgenre includes games that are a mix of [Match-Three](#match-three-subgenre) and RPG mechanics.
+These games mix character development with solving Match-Three puzzles.

+#### Idle
+These games play themselves, like [casual idler games](#idler-subgenre), while the app is closed.
+Once the player returns to the game, the characters have developed, collected loot and progressed through the game.

+#### Sovereign
+Includes games where player gets the role of a ruler and manages a country, an empire or a kingdom, fictional or real.

+#### Survival
+These are games where the players have to survive in the wilderness, often fighting monster or other players, while developing their character's skills and equipment or building stronger communities around them.

+#### Tower Defense
+This subgenre includes games that combine [casual tower defense](#tower-defence-subgenre) mechanics with RPG elements.
+They have characters that can be improved and item progression mechanics.
+They often have a deep storyline.

 ### Genre #3.4: Strategy
+The games of this genre focus on resource management, building construction or army development.
+At the same time, players can make alliances or fight against other player and clans.

+#### 4X Strategy
+This subgenre includes games that

 ## Category #4: Sports and Driving